computationalcognitivescience/lovelace/content/home.md

 permalink: /home
 ---

-Welcome to this online, open and interactive, textbook on theoretical modeling for cognitive science and psychology.
+Welcome to this open and interactive textbook on theoretical modeling for cognitive science and psychology.

 ## Table of contents